NeryVictor/apiTsBank/README.md

 # apiTsBank
-Creating an API for a business model: Bank
+Exercise: Creating an API for a banking business model